RNTR/RenterApp/README.md

  - Run tests from the test directory.

 If any of the above fail, travis will report on what went wrong on the Github pull request page.
+If all of the above are successful, travis will autodeploy to production when the pull request is merged to DEV-BRANCH

 ## Stack